ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 #pagebreak()

 #set par(justify: true)
-= Glossary
+= Glossary <glossary>
 #list(
-  [#def("Module"):  a unit that contains electronics (microcontroller and wiring), that will communicate inputs to another module or host device.], [#def("Parent Module"): describes the central hub that children modules will communicate to.
-This parent module will connect to a computer/console to communicate to the game.], [#def("Child Module"): describes a unit that may contain joysticks, buttons, d-pads, etc. These will communicate the inputs to the parent module and then to the game. ], [#def("HID"): Human-interface device.
-A device that allows the [user #sym.arrow computer] connection to occur.], [#def("KeepAlive (KA)"): a 1-bit signal that is sent between modules to check that the connection is operating correctly.], )
+  [#def("Module"):  a unit that contains electronics (microcontroller and wiring), that will communicate inputs to another module or host device.], [#def("Parent Module"): describes the central hub that child modules will communicate to.
+This parent module will connect to a computer/console to communicate to the game.], [#def("Child Module"): describes a unit that may contain joysticks, buttons, d-pads, etc. These will communicate the inputs to the parent module and then to the game.], [#def("State Package"): a standardized bit array representing a real-time snapshot of all physical inputs on a child module.
+The array maps the state of the GPIO pins associated with buttons/joysticks, which is then transferred to the parent module using BLE.
+The bit indices are fixed, but their functional associations can be modified by the configuration app (later explained in @software).], [#def("HID"): Human-interface device.
+A device that allows the [user #sym.arrow computer] connection to occur.
+An HID device requires an HID report and descriptor to be read by the host device.], [#def("HID Descriptor (report descriptor)"): data structure that notifies the host device how to interpret the byte array of the report.], [#def("HID Report"): a byte array that is sent from the parent module to the host device.
+It contains the state information of each of the available inputs in a standardized format that the host device requires.], [#def("KeepAlive (KA)"): a 1-bit signal that is sent between modules to check that the connection is operating correctly.], [#def("GPIO"): General-Purpose input/output.
+Pins on a circuit board that are controlled by software to be used as input/output/both.], [#def("BLE"): Bluetooth Low Energy.
+Allows for energy efficient communication between parent and child modules.]
+)
 = Introduction
 == Project Description

-Design and development of an arcade/box style controller series of children modules that can be mechanically connected to each other allowing gamers to develop their own combination and style of controller.
-Along with the idea that gamers can combine children modules together in configurations and orientations, we want to give them the option to play using the children modules separately.
+The OpenArcade project involves the design and development of a series of arcade/box style child module controllers that can be mechanically connected to each other allowing gamers to develop their own combination and style of controller.
+Along with the idea that gamers can combine child modules together in configurations and orientations, we want to give them the option to play using the child modules separately.
-The children modules will be connected to a parent module via bluetooth to communicate the inputs of the children modules to the game.\
+The child modules will be connected to a parent module via Bluetooth to communicate the inputs of the child modules to the game.\
 == Scope

 For revision 0, the OpenArcade team has listed a few critical points to define